 This popular Inca Trail is a wonder in itself to behold and experience.
 From unexplored and not so well-known Inca ruins to high passes over 4000 meters above sea level.
 Not only will you be able to test your mental and physical abilities, but also you will witness cloud forests and other landscapes that will take your breath away.

-The hike along the trail can be done all year round, except during February for maintenance reasons.
+The walk along the trail can be done all year round, except during February for maintenance reasons.
 We believe that the best time to walk the Inca Trail would be during the dry season.
 The dry season runs from May to October.
 This is mainly because there won’t be as much cloud and fog along the way and you will be able to enjoy some of the most beautiful views the world has to offer.
 With clear skies along the way, you will find breathtaking views and fantastic landscapes accompanied by numerous archaeological ruins.
 That said, April and November are also excellent months to enjoy the Inca Trail.
 Despite being the rainy season, during these months the rains are not so frequent and you can enjoy a less crowded route.

 Pro: You will hardly encounter any rain, days are sunny and skies are clear.
 The perfect weather for trekking.

 Con: This time is also when the herds of tourists come to visit, so be ready for a very busy hike.
 That also means that tickets sell out months in advance.
 Nights are quite chilly.

 Pro: Lush nature will be expecting you and there are notably fewer people sharing the trek with you.
 You might find that tours are a little bit cheaper and tickets do not sell out so fast.
 Nights are not as cold.